flyteorg/flyte/rsts/community/troubleshoot.rst

 Troubles with ``flyte sandbox`` log viewing
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-- When testing locally using flyte-sandbox, one way to view the logs is by the link ``Kubernetes Logs (User)`` in the FlyteConsole.
+- When testing locally using ``flyte sandbox`` command, one way to view the logs is using ``Kubernetes Logs (User)`` in the FlyteConsole.
-- This might take you to the kubernetes dashboard, and require a login.
+- This would take you to the Kubernetes dashboard, and require a login.

 ::